 This is a good way you can help get a fussy baby to latch.
 Try to get your baby to settle down a little bit before you try to nurse them.
 Once they have calmed down a little pull out your boob and get them to latch while you are still swaying our bouncing a little.

 I used this method many times.
 I would also walk the hallways of my house and bounce a little to help calm my baby down.
 Then once she would calm down enough to latch I would slowly walk back to her room and sit in the rocking chair.

 3. Laying On The Bed

-This is another great method you can use to clam your fussy baby down enough to feed.
+This is another great method you can use to calm your fussy baby down enough to feed.
 Lay your baby down on the bed and you lay next to them.
 Tuck a pillow under their back a little so that they are on their side slightly.
 Turn on your side and try to get them to latch while laying down.
-This way they can feel your body next to theirs with can be very soothing to a fussy baby.
+This way they can feel your body next to theirs which can be very soothing to a fussy baby.

 What Is It Like When Your Milk Comes In?

 When your milk comes in it is the weirdest and coolest feeling EVER!
 It can be a little painful when you let down but for me, it felt like my boobs were balloons being quickly filled with water.

 When your milk first comes in you will be leaking A LOT! so make sure you have plenty of nursing pads.
 You won’t always leak I promise you that.
 Your milk is based on supply and demand so when you first start your body makes more milk since you are nursing frequently and it’s not sure how much to let down.